TakuSemba/Spotlight/README.md

     .build()
 ```

-if you want to show Spotlight immediately, you have to wait until views are laid out.
+If you want to show Spotlight immediately, you have to wait until views are laid out.

 ```kt
 // with core-ktx method.